yfsteven/Japanese-Anki-Cards-Automation/README.md

 6) Line 55, change deckname and note type to your own

-Thanks to Anki CSV Importer that makes the complicated process much easier
+Thanks to Anki CSV Importer that makes the complicated process much easier (Edit: Update - you should use AnkiConnect [it's what the program is essentially doing](https://foosoft.net/projects/anki-connect/index.html#deck-actions)

 1) git clone https://github.com/gsingh93/anki-csv-importer
 2) Modify the program by removing main()